-Fundraising is an important part of survival for nonprofits, schools, churches and community organizations.
-Without contributions from local businesses and community members, these groups would not be able to raise money for their unique causes.
-Let’s discuss some fundraising tips to help in organizing a successful campaign.
+Fundraising is an important part of survival for most non-profit organizations, schools, churches and community organizations.
+Without contributions from local businesses and community members, these groups would not be able to raise money to support and run their unique causes.
+Let’s discuss some non-profit event strategies and fundraising tips to help in organizing a successful fundraising event or campaign.

-- Create a written project plan that spells out goals and outlines roles and responsibilities.
+- Create a written project plan that spells out goals and outlines roles and responsibilities for the campaign

-- Select online fundraising software that includes online registration, donation processing, and detailed reporting functions.
+- Select fundraising software that includes secure online registration, donation processing, and detailed reporting functions

-- Create a list of potential donors including local businesses, colleagues, friends and family.
-If your organization has a Board of Directors, each Board member should also do this.
+- Create a list of potential event participants and donors including local businesses, colleagues, friends and family

-- Ask your constituents to set personal goals to instill motivation with the pledge drive.
+- Ask your constituents to fundraise for your organization, by setting personal goals for the peer-to-peer campaign

 - Recruit participants months in advance giving them ample time to raise funds.
 Provide easy-to-use tools, such as a fundraising website that allows each participant to personalize the fundraiser, and provides an easy way for them to collect donations.

 - Recruit volunteers to assist with planning and day-of-event operations to ensure you are properly staffed.

 - Recruit sponsors to partner with you on your fundraising initiative.
 Approach them with a clear, online marketing plan that outlines the benefits their organization will receive through sponsoring your event.

 - Partner with local media (radio stations, community newspapers, event calendars, etc.) to help you publicize your upcoming event and provide benefits to media partners such as on-site presence at your event.